sainitishkumar/mkcluster/mkclusterCLI/README.txt

 	- bs4
 	- sklearn
 	- pandas
-3. run using:
+3. run using the ipython notebook by adding your url.
-	python3 PR_similarity.py
-4. Similarity matrix is displayed.